Drug prices are rising three times faster than inflation

 Prescription drug prices in the U.S. are the highest in the world.
 But drugmakers have defended these prices by pointing to manufacturer discounts, saying that rebates and coupons bring down a drug’s list price to something more affordable.
 But even after those discounts, prescription drug prices have soared in the past decade—rising more than three times faster than inflation.

-A new study from the University of Pittsburgh. published in JAMA, is the first to look at net drug costs—the list price of a prescription drug minus the manufacturer discounts to health insurance plans and pharmacy benefit managers—for all brand-name prescription drugs in the U.S., according to the researchers from Pitt’s Center for Pharmaceutical Policy and Prescribing.
+A new study from the University of Pittsburgh, published in JAMA, is the first to look at net drug costs—the list price of a prescription drug minus the manufacturer discounts to health insurance plans and pharmacy benefit managers—for all brand-name prescription drugs in the U.S., according to the researchers from Pitt’s Center for Pharmaceutical Policy and Prescribing.
 It looks at net pricing data and discount information for existing drugs between 2007 and 2018; these are drugs that haven’t changed at all over that decade, but their prices have.

 Manufacturer discounts do help, and those rose, too.
 Between 2007 and 2018, the average Medicaid drug discount increased from 40% to 76%, and for other payers, discounts increased from 23% to 51%.
 Those discounts were enough to offset more than half of the list price increases, but still, drug prices rose higher.
 List drug prices increased by an average of 159% in that same period, and net prices by 60%.